jedunatal/jedunatal/README.md

-# 👋🏽 Olá, me chamo Jorge Eduardo
+# 👋🏽 Hi, my name is Jorge Eduardo

-🎓 Estudante de **Análise e Desenvolvimento de Sistemas** – Anhanguera
+🎓 **Systems Analysis and Development** student – Anhanguera
-💻 Estagiário na Agetransp - Agência Reguladora de Serviços Públicos Concedidos de Transportes Aquaviários, Ferroviários, Metroviários e de Rodovias do Estado do Rio de Janeiro.
+💻 **IT Intern at Agetransp** – Regulatory Agency for Conceded Public Transportation Services (Waterway, Railway, Metro, and Highway) of the State of Rio de Janeiro
-⚡ **Tecnologia da Informação**
+⚡ **Information Technology**

 ---